RelevanceAI/relevanceai/README.md

 from relevanceai import Client client = Client()

-# Easy one line of code ot access our docs
+# Easy one line of code to access our docs
 client.docs

 ```